Elliot1235/android-runner/README.md

 Note: This flag will be restored to 0 after Android restarts.

 ## Compatible Devices
-The table below shows on which mobile devices Android Runner and its profilers were tested and whether there are any known issues.

 | Device/Profiler             	| Trepn                                                	| BatteryManager| Performance   |
 |-----------------------------	|------------------------------------------------------	|--------------	|----------------	|